runtimeverification/javamop/INSTALL.md

  2. Add `<path-to-rvmonitorrt.jar>` and `<path-to-rvmonitor.jar>` to
  your CLASSPATH.
-In the current version of RV-Monitor, those jars are in the `lib/` directory which is located inside the directory to which RV-Monitor was installed, and are named, rv-monitor-${version}-SNAPSHOT.jar and rvmonitorrt-${version}-SNAPSHOT.jar, respectively.
+In the current version of RV-Monitor, those jars are in the `lib/` directory which is located inside the directory to which RV-Monitor was installed, and are named rvmonitor.jar and rvmonitorrt.jar, respectively.

 ##Install